-- COVID-19-related issues continued to cause minor impacts to projects in planning, design, and construction during the quarter due to labor shortages and procurement delays. - The overall forecasted cost and schedule at completion for the Regional Program have been updated to reflect the FY23-FY32 10-year Capital Improvement Plan's budget and schedule that were approved by the Commission during the quarter, on February 8, 2022.
-The overall forecasted budget is \$111.5M higher than the current approved budget. - For the Sunol Valley Water Treatment Plant (SVWTP) Ozone project, the Conceptual Engineering Report (CER) was approved by the Technical Steering Committee, and the design phase was initiated. - This quarter, the San Andreas -1 Service Road/Ingoing Road project started the design phase after the Technical Steering Committee (TSC) approved the CER, and the environmental permit process commenced. - For the Crystal Springs Pipeline No. 2 (CSPL2) Reach 5 Lining Replacement, the new pipeline consultant was authorized to initiate preparation of the CER; planning for survey work and geotechnical studies have begun. - For the Crystal Springs Pipeline No. 2 (CSPL2) Reaches 2 and 3 Rehabilitation, geotechnical field investigation, survey work, and drafting of the CER continued this quarter. - The Regional Groundwater Treatment Evaluation report was finalized this quarter and considers several options for providing centralized treatment facilities for the regional groundwater wells.
-Preparation of a Request for Proposals to procure a consultant to assist with the planning, design, and engineering services during construction and closeout of the project continued. - For the Alameda Creek Watershed Center (Contract B of the Sunol Long Term Improvements project), work on the building interior continued, including electrical work, pond filter system, HVAC, aquarium systems, fish quarantine room, floor polishing, wood slat ceilings, and doors.
-Construction work on the exterior also continued, including "granite-crete" pathways, planting, bluestone boulders, outdoor lighting, eagle sculpture, and fencing.
-Work on the windows, irrigation system, temple forecourt, photovoltaic panels, and access stairs and ramps to the picnic area were completed.
+- COVID-19-related issues continued to cause minor impacts to projects in planning, design, and construction during the quarter due to labor shortages and procurement delays. - For the Sunol Valley Water Treatment Plant (SVWTP) Ozone project, during this reporting period, the 35% design was completed, and the 65% design started.
+A value engineering review was performed on the 35% design, and the draft findings of this review were presented to the stakeholders.
+A value engineering report on the findings is being prepared.
+A 35% cost estimate review was performed. - For San Andreas-1 Service Road/Ingoing Road project, the planning phase has been completed, and the 35% design is underway. - For the Crystal Springs Pipeline No. 2 (CSPL2) Reach 5 Lining Replacement, surveying field work to create base maps for the project's Conceptual Engineering Report (CER) began this quarter.
+Geotechnical field work that will be summarized in the CER was planned and is waiting for CEQA clearance in order to begin.
+Drafting of the CER is in progress. - For the Crystal Springs Pipeline No. 2 (CSPL2) Reaches 2 and 3 Rehabilitation, geotechnical field investigation, survey work, and the Conceptual Engineering Report (CER) were completed this quarter. - Preparation of a Request for Proposals to procure a consultant to assist with the planning, design, and engineering services during construction and closeout of the Regional Groundwater Treatment project continued during the quarter. - For the Alameda Creek Watershed Center (Contract B of the Sunol Long Term Improvements project), work on the building interior continued, including electrical work, communication systems, pond filter system, HVAC, aquarium systems, windows, kitchen and restroom finishes, security, exhibits, interior glass doors and LEED certification.
+Construction work on the exterior continued, including planting, bluestone boulders and pavers, pathways, and work on the pond and stream.
+Work on the windows, floor polishing, newt tile installation, and exterior doors were completed.